Soccer-Lampard enjoys winning start at Everton | Sports-Games

 Soccer-Lampard enjoys winning start at Everton

-Andros Townsend rounded off a fine debut in the Everton dugout for Lampard by hitting a fourth goal for the hosts in added time.
+Andros Townsend rounded off a fine debut in the Everton dugout for Lampard by hitting a fourth goal for the hosts in added time with a thumping strike from just inside the area.
+Lampard, who had been out of work for just over a year after being sacked by Chelsea, said his first match in charge of Everton "was something very special" and challenged the team to keep progressing as they bid to steer clear of the relegation zone.

+Everton are 16th in the Premier League on 19 points, four above the relegation zone.
+They visit fellow strugglers Newcastle United on Tuesday in Lampard's first league game with the club.
+"We all hear about the Goodison effect and we wanted to bring that out today – the way the players played did that," former England international Lampard said.

+"It got me excited.
+Now we need to calm down and look ahead to some important league games.
+We have a lot of work to do, but I saw some really promising signs.
+"We're an Everton team, so we must be aggressive, sprint, tackle when the ball is there to be won.
+That was there today and it must continue."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)